akleinhesselink/Competitive_HOI/README.md

-## Computer Code for "Mechanisms underlying higher order interactions: from definitions to ecological processes"
+## Computer Code for "Detecting and interpreting higher order interactions in
+ecological communities".

 This directory contains all R scripts necessary to run the simulations and analyses and generate the figures presented in the manuscript.